Candace will guide you through any writing challenge.

 As an adjunct professor at Emerson College’s School of Communication and Boston University’s College of Communication, Candace taught undergraduate classes in communication skills and strategies including public relations, event management, and nonprofit management.

 Candace has an M.A. in Business Organization and Public Relations from Emerson College and a B.A. in Communications from Boston College.
 She recently completed an intensive, MFA-level, year-long writing incubator course at Grub Street Creative Writing Center in Boston.
 She's studied Story Seminar with world-renowned writing expert Robert McKee and incorporates his principles when helping writers communicate their story.
 In addition, as a member of the Partners Program, Candace has studied college essay coaching with Wow Writing Workshop’s College Essay Institute.
+Currently, she is completing advanced book coach certification for fiction, nonfiction, and memoir through Author Accelerator.

 Candace lives north of Boston with her husband, three children, and their quirky rescue dog Hope.